 They also convert into Opportunity at the equal rate as leads consuming our content from our emails and our blog in the past 90-days.

 In the month of May, leads from social actions converted into Opportunities at a higher rate than leads who clicked on our emails.

-Because with we have contextual data on our leads, we are able to contact leads at the right time – as they are doing research in our space -and provide them content tailored to their interests.
+Because we have contextual data on our leads, we are able to contact leads at the right time, while they’re interested.
+We can provide them content tailored to their interests.

 To date, we’ve sent over 50,000 real-time, intent-based emails to over 20,000 leads.
 We’ve learned that the best time to reach out to someone is within the same day that they showed an interest in our space.

 To make sure that our emails are engaging, we’ve segmented our leads into 20 topical tracks based on their interests.

 For example, those who use the hashtag #contentmarketing and follow @CMIContent are put into the “content marketing” track and receive an email pointing to a blog on content marketing best practices as soon as they engage with one of the keywords in that group.

 We found that on average, these social action emails average about 40% open rate and a 3-5% click through rate.

 Those rates are more than double that of our typical nurture emails.
 These rates have stayed consistent in the last nine months that we’ve been running these real-time email nurtures.